ThomasCarroll/htqc/r_course/introToR_Day2.md

 [1] 20
 ```

-User functions extend the
-capabilities of R by adapting or creating new tasks that are tailored
-to your specific requirements.

 Default arguments
 ====

-In some functions a default value for an argument may be used.
+In functions, a default value for an argument may be used.
 This allows the function to provide a value for an argument when the user does not specify one.

-Default arguments can be specified by assigning a value
+Default arguments can be specified by assigning a value to the argument with **=** operator

 ```r
 mySecondFunction <- function(myArgument1,myArgument2=10){